 Supreme Court invalidates 2025 IEEPA tariffs, raising complex refund questions

-The Supreme Court struck down the 2025 IEEPA tariffs, opening the door for potential importer refunds.
+The ruling opens the door for importer refunds, which will require careful financial analyses.
 Learn what companies should do next.

 What this decision said about refunds

 The Supreme Court’s majority’s opinion ruling that the tariffs were unconstitutional did not address the obvious impact of its decision; that is, how should companies obtain refunds.
 In fact, the word “refund” appears nowhere in the majority’s opinion.
-Justice Kavanaugh, in a dissenting opinion, however, stated(Opens a new window):
+Justice Kavanaugh, in a dissenting opinion, however, stated(Opens a new window)(Opens a new window)(Opens a new window)(Opens a new window)(Opens a new window)(Opens a new window)(Opens a new window):

 [t]he Court’s [majority] decision is likely to generate serious practical consequences in the near term.
 One issue will be refunds.
 Refunds of billions of dollars would have significant consequences for the U. S. Treasury.
 The Court says nothing today about whether, and if so how, the Government should go about returning the billions of dollars that it has collected from importers.
 But that process is likely to be a “mess,” as was acknowledged at oral argument.